 the perception of

-sound levels, the human hearing system has
+, the human hearing system has

 different sensitivities at different frequencies.
-This means that
+Therefore,

 measured levels (in dB) at high or low frequencies will not be as annoying